Xureality/Toothless/README.md

 `/msg Toothless terminate` shuts down the bot.
 Only admins can use this command.

+`/msg Toothless reload_config` reloads config.json and state.json while running.
+Only admins can use this command.

 ### Channel

 `Toothless! attack target` makes Toothless attack "target".